 Perfecting Italian pronunciation is no small feat for a non-native speaker.
-In addition to being notorious for words with syllables that you have to use more than one hand to count, the Italian language has very specific and unique rules of pronunciation that are only learned through study or experience (see here for an easy guide to how to pronounce Italian).
+In addition to being notorious for words with syllables that you have to use more than one hand to count, the Italian language has very specific and unique rules of pronunciation that are only learned through study or experience.
 And on more than one occasion, non-native and native speakers alike have found themselves stumbling over complicated combinations of consonants and vowels.

 Italian names in particular, which often stem from an antiquated version of the Italian language or dialect, can be especially difficult (try saying the name of our director Director of Marketing, Andrea Guglielmino, three times fast).
 As was illustrated in Vinitaly International founder Stevie Kim’s recent presentation of this video at the H-ACK WINE Event last weekend, pronouncing names of wines, their producers, their grapes, and the towns they are from are no exception.
 Although many are familiar with general pronunciation of words like Toscana and Prosecco, wandering the aisles of your local wine shop could leave you tongue-tied with names like Amarone della Valpolicella Denominazione di Origine Controllata Classico scripted on the labels.